 - Place the splatter guard screen on top of the opening of a pot (or a sauté pan with straight sides as shown above) which is smaller than the circumference of the splatter screen.

 - Fill the pot with water and start boiling it.
 The space between the water and the screen should be about 3 inches for best results.

 - Once the water is boiling, adjust the heat so you maintain a gentle, instead of rapid, boil.
 Place the drained rice on the screen, right in the middle.
 It’s best to keep the rice mound no higher than 2-3 inches to ensure even and quick cooking.

 - Cover the rice mound with a pot cover that domes up a bit higher than the height of the rice mound.
 The cover does not have to match the size of the pot opening; as long as it doesn’t touch the rice and can sit on the screen, it’s fine.

-- The amount of steaming time depends on the amount of rice.
+- The amount of steaming time depends on the amount of rice (with this method, one cup of raw rice should take 25-30 minutes).
 It would be good to flip the rice once half way through the steaming to ensure even cooking and prevent the bottom of the rice mound from getting too soggy.